yawnwest/tmplpython/setup.md

 - poetry support
 - pytest, flake8, mypy, autopep, tox support
+- docker support
+- GitHub workflow
-- GitHub workflow for tests on multiple platforms and versions
+  - for testing on multiple platforms and versions
+  - for building a docker image

 ## Usage